It's a good day outside!

 The founder has recently made a bold announcement on Twitter that the Basecamp team is working on a tool that'll fix all of the core problems of emailing.

-, and judging by the incredible interest, this is something a lot of people have been waiting for a long time.
+They're calling it Hey, and judging by the incredible interest, this is something a lot of people have been waiting for a long time.